j-r-dial/Outages-Project/README.md

 We will explain why these features are nessecary in later steps.

 ## Data Cleaning and Exploratory Data Analysis
 Intially, we converted the excel file to a csv format.
 We removed unnecessary headers and rows before converting it to csv.
 After that, to clean the data we converted the OUTAGE.DURATION column from strings to float values in order to avoid type inconsistencies.
 Then we dropped null rows from the data set if either the OUTAGE.DURATION or PCT_WATER_TOT columns had nan values, this was done because this information is necessary towards our classification of states as costal versus inland and for determining the strength of our model.
 Also, we removed rows with outage durations less than or equal to 0 through filtering, as these values are physically impossible.
 Next, we converted PCT_WATER_TOT to numeric to avoid formating issues and percentage signs.
-Finally, we created a column, REGION_TYPE to classify whether the outage occured in a coastal or inland region based on the threshold of the median PCT_WATER_TOT.
+We created a column, REGION_TYPE to classify whether the outage occured in a coastal or inland region based on the threshold of the median PCT_WATER_TOT.
+Finally, we got rid of columns that we didn't need by filtering them out.
+This left us with a dataset of 1398 different outages (rows) and 11 different features (columns).

+**Our cleaned dataset below:**

 ## Assessment of Missingness